TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 ##### \c, \connect [ -reuse-previous=on|off ] [ *dbname* [ *username* ] [ *host* ] [ *port* ] | *conninfo* ]

-Establishes a new connection to a YugabyteDB server.
+Establishes a new connection to a ZNbaseDB server.
 The connection parameters to use can be specified either using a positional syntax, or using *conninfo* connection strings.

 Where the command omits *dname*, *user*, *host*, or *port*, the new connection can reuse values from the previous connection.
 By default, values from the previous connection are reused except when processing a *conninfo* string.
 Passing a first argument of `-reuse-previous=on` or `-reuse-previous=off` overrides that default.
 When the command neither specifies nor reuses a particular parameter, the `libpq` default is used.
 Specifying any of *dbname*, *username*, *host*, or *port* as `-` is equivalent to omitting that parameter.